Is it Time to Tackle the Bathroom Cleaning?

 It is best to start with the ‘dry cleaning,’ such as dusting and vacuuming, before moving on to ‘wet cleaning.’
 For example, when doing a thorough bathroom cleaning, it is best to start with the ceiling and work your way down.

 A gentle detergent or baking soda and water mix will effectively clean the tile.
-The tile gets slippery when wet, so start with your backsplash and clean any tile flooring last (from the walls to the door, so you don’t have to be on the wet tile at any point).
 If your counters and tub backsplash are granite or marble, use soap and water with a soft cloth.

 Shower and Showerhead